 In addition, the appraiser must complete Part III of Form 8283.
 See section 170(f)(11)(E) and Regulations section 1.170A-16(d)(4) for details.

 If you use appraisals by more than one appraiser, or if two or more appraisers contribute to a single appraisal, all the appraisers must sign the appraisal and Part III of Form 8283.

-Persons who cannot be qualified appraisers are listed in the Declaration of Appraiser.
+Persons who cannot be qualified appraisers are listed in Part III of Section B- the Declaration of Appraiser.
 Generally, a party to the transaction in which you acquired the property being appraised will not qualify to sign the declaration.
 But a person who sold, exchanged, or gave the property to you may sign the declaration if the property was donated within 2 months of the date you acquired it and the property's appraised value did not exceed its acquisition price.

 An appraiser may not be considered qualified if you had knowledge of facts that would cause a reasonable person to expect the appraiser to falsely overstate the value of the property.
 An example of this is an agreement between you and the appraiser about the property value when you know that the appraised amount exceeds the actual FMV.

-Usually, appraisal fees cannot be based on a percentage of the appraised value unless the fees were paid to certain not-for-profit associations.
-See Regulations section 1.170A-13(c)(6)(ii).
+Appraisal fees cannot be based on a percentage of the appraised value.
+See Regulations section 1.170A-17(a)(9).

 The appraiser's taxpayer identification number (social security number or employer identification number) must be entered in Part III.